jgollub1/beautiful-jekyll/_posts/2018-05-22-first-post.md

 ![songkran](/img/songkran.jpg)
-Songkran '18 with fellow backpackers, shortly before getting my phone snatched in the Khaosan Road mosh pit
+Songkran '18 with fellow backpackers, shortly before getting my phone snatched

 Some of that newfound time has been set aside for books, as I've rediscovered a passion for reading for the first time in many years.
 Since graduating college, I've read